dh-epfl-students/htr-curriculum-semi-supervision/README.md

 Run [code/egs/iam-htr/src/create_one_split.py](code/egs/iam-htr/src/create_one_split.py) with the wanted folder as argument (for instance `python3 src/create_one_split.py data_washington`)
 to create one train/val/split of your dataset.

-If you want to sampled a specific number of samples, run [code/egs/iam-htr/src/create_sample_split.py](code/egs/iam-htr/src/create_sample_split.py) by changing lines TODO In particular, the variable filename_tr_unlabel is only for SSL.
+If you want to sampled a specific number of samples, run [code/egs/iam-htr/src/create_sample_split.py](code/egs/iam-htr/src/create_sample_split.py) by changing these [lines](https://github.com/karna2605/htr-curriculum-semi-supervision/blob/741b5207aaf2f6886654a76afdb33a2349030127/code/egs/iam-htr/src/create_sampled_split.py#L42-L52).
+In particular, the variable filename_tr_unlabel is only for SSL.

 If you want a reduced dataset of the baseline, for instance to reproduce Baseline-30% of the report, run [code/egs/iam-htr/src/sample_baseline.py](code/egs/iam-htr/src/sample_baseline.py) (for instance `python3 src/sample_baseline.py data_washington 0.3 True`)